THERE'S A BETTER WAY - WELCOME TO WORSLEY MEDIATION

 I don't have set opening hours and can usually arrange mediation appointments to suit you.

-Please note that initial appointments (MIAMs) take about 45 minutes and joint mediation sessions last between one and a half to two hours.
+Please note that initial appointments (MIAMs) take about 45 minutes to an hour and joint mediation sessions last between one and a half to two hours.

 Accredited Family Mediator

 I was a family law Solicitor for 37 years dealing with all aspects of family law.
-When I retired from practising law I founded Worsley Mediation to provide quality services to clients in Worsley, Rochdale and the surrounding areas with the professional yet caring attitude they deserve.
-Although I do not offer legal aid for mediation (but see under Fees above) my private rates are affordable and you may save a lot of money on legal fees if you can get to a mediated agreement with my help.
-I am a Mediator with many years experience accredited by the Family Mediation Council and a member of Resolution.
-See below and get in touch today via the chat facility, call me on 07429 085174 or email email@example.com to learn more.
+When I retired from practising law I founded Worsley Mediation to provide quality services to clients in Worsley, Greater Manchester and anywhere else in England and Wales with the professional yet caring attitude they deserve.
+I also regularly carry out MIAMs and mediations for other mediation services.
+Although I do not offer legal aid for mediation (but see under "How Much Does It Cost" above) my private rates are affordable and you may save a lot of money on legal fees if you can get to a mediated agreement with my help.
+I am a Mediator with many years experience accredited by the Family Mediation Council (that's the FMCA bit by my name above) and a member of Resolution.
+See below and get in touch by providing your details below, call me on 07429 085174 or email firstname.lastname@example.org to learn more.

 GET IN TOUCH